SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 3. Open a new command line and in the console write the following command:
     - mongorestore -d forum C:\Users\Name\Desktop\forum

-Note: C:\Users\Name\Desktop\forum – replace it with the path of the folder "forum" in your computer!
+Note: C:\Users\Name\Desktop\forum – replace it with the path of the folder "forum" on your computer!

 On the console you will see something like this: